dartmouth-cs52/dartmouth-cs52.github.io/assignments/project_milestones.md

   A 5 minute presentation with 5 minutes of Q&A to pitch your idea to the class.
 Everybody will rank their top choices and groups will be formed that way.

 * **Feature Spec** (8/6/2016):<br>
-  A walk-though of your project from the users perspective listing out every feature that it should have.
+  A walk-though of your project from the users perspective listing out every feature that it should have with a few user stories attached.

 * **Scaffolding + Mockups** (8/9/2016):<br>
   Mockups/Sketches of your project and initial code scaffolding started with a component plan and tools and frameworks chosen.